jitsi/handbook/docs/user-guide/advanced.md

 ------------------------------- | ------ | -----------------------------------
-`disableInviteFunctions`        | `true` | disable invite function of the app `minParticipants`               | `2`    | override the minimum number of participants before starting a call `prejoinPageEnabled`            | `true` | show an intermediate page before joining to allow for adjustment of devices
+`disableInviteFunctions`        | `true` | disable invite function of the app `minParticipants`               | `2`    | override the minimum number of participants before starting a call `prejoinConfig.enabled`         | `true` | show an intermediate page before joining to allow for adjustment of devices

 ## UI